kyma-project/kyma/components/function-runtimes/README.md

 ## Overview

-This project includes Docker images, which are used as a base on which serverless Functions are build.
-See [this](../../docs/serverless) directory for more documentation for serverless Functions.
+This project includes Docker images which are used as a base for serverless Functions.
+See the [`docs/serverless`](../../docs/serverless) directory for more documentation on serverless Functions.